terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRAssetClassAllocationDebug.md

 # BTRAssetClassAllocationDebug Function

+Debug version of BTRAssetClassAllocation that returns value or exception string (instead of #VALUE on error).
 DOC: Han, Cfgena replacement?
 Returns plan asset class allocation based on Fund allocations and how Funds are mapped to assets classes.

 ## Syntax